 “Folk Scare!
 Politics and the Folksong Revival,” examined the politics of the era through the eyes of those who experienced it firsthand, including Sonny Ochs, Josh White, Jr., Oscar Brand, and Jaye Alper.

 VIEW CONFERENCE SCHEDULE

 QUESTIONS?
 Please contact: Dr. Lisa Overholser, email@example.com, 518-346-7008

 |The Folk Music Revival: Politics and Community was funded, in part, by support from |

-the New York State Council on the Arts, a state agency, and the New York Council for the Humanities.
+the New York State Council on the Arts, with the support of Governor Andrew Cuomo and the New York State Legislature, and the New York Council for the Humanities.
 Media sponsor was WAMC/Northeast Public Radio, a regional public radio network serving parts of seven northeastern states—New York, Massachusetts, Connecticut, Vermont, New Jersey, New Hampshire and Pennsylvania.